 Paleo: broiled salmon and grapefruit

 Following a Paleo diet might leave you feeling like you have to eat eggs and bacon on repeat, but with a little culinary creativity, you can introduce tasty variety into your morning meals.
 Take Palumbo’s salmon and grapefruit duo, for example.
 Plate four ounces of broiled salmon and a whole, unsweetened pink or red grapefruit for a meal that’s rich in omega-3 fatty acids and protein, as well as vitamin C, fiber, potassium, and vitamin A, Palumbo says.
-Here are more refreshing grapefruit recipes to get you eating more of this waistline-friendly citrus fruit.

 Clean eating diet: veggie omelet with side of melon